grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 054 - Web Development with Flask/Introduction to Web development with Flask.md

 # Introduction to Web development with Flask

-Flask is one of the most important frameworks for creating websites using Python.
+[Flask](Flask%20Cheat%20Sheet.pdf) is one of the most important frameworks for creating websites using Python.

+For flask documentation, go [here](https://flask.palletsprojects.com/en/2.3.x/quickstart/).

 Full Stack - Front end + Back end.